 Trader A is copied by Trader B with $100 and a CSL set at $60 – meaning Trader B does not want the copy relationship to lose more than $40 before CSL triggers.
 Trader A has 2 positions: one that has gained $10, another that just dropped to -$50.
 At that point, CSL triggers and both positions – the losing position, and the gaining position are closed and the copy relationship with that trader is disconnected.

-The default CSL is set at 60% of your copy equity so that once you've lost 40% of your investment, the copy will close.
-By putting in place a default CSL setting, we are making sure that you are less exposed to risk and that you can invest safely, knowing that a good portion of your investment is guaranteed to come back.
-You will be able to edit your CSL upon copying a trader and at any point thereafter; however it is important to note that every time you edit your CSL, the new value will reflect as a percentage of your copy equity at the time of the edit and not the original allocated amount.
+The default CSL is set at 60%* of your copy equity so that once you've lost 40% of your investment, the copy will close.
+You will be able to edit your CSL upon copying a trader and at any point thereafter; however, it is important to note that every time you edit your CSL, the new value will reflect as a percentage of your copy equity at the time of the edit and not the original allocated amount.

 Please read more about this feature here.